benjaminknox/the-emissarys-odyssey/README.md

 ### Repository Contents

 - **Kubernetes Deployment Configuration:** This repository includes a Kubernetes deployment file named [k8s.yaml](https://github.com/benjaminknox/the-emissarys-odyssey/blob/main/k8s.yaml).
-This configuration file outlines the deployment specifications for your Kubernetes cluster.
+This configuration file outlines the deployment specifications to a private Kubernetes cluster.

 - **Jenkins Pipeline:** You can find a custom Jenkins pipeline in the file named [./jenkins/deployment-pipeline](https://github.com/benjaminknox/the-emissarys-odyssey/blob/main/.jenkins/deployment-pipeline).
-This pipeline is designed to automate the deployment process for your Kubernetes applications, ensuring efficiency and consistency.
+This pipeline is designed to automate the deployment process for the Kubernetes deployment file above, ensuring efficiency and consistency.
 (It uses custom pipeline variables which are defined in a private repository and deploys to a private jenkins cluster)

 - **WordPress Docker Container:** The repository also contains a WordPress Docker container configured for seamless theme and plugin development within the Kubernetes environment [Dockerfile](https://github.com/benjaminknox/the-emissarys-odyssey/blob/main/Dockerfile).
 This container can be customized to meet your specific WordPress application needs.

-Explore these components to understand and implement Kubernetes deployment automation with Jenkins for your projects.

 ### License